hawk/lux/doc/config_params.md

        z - is printed out each second while sleeping
        ( - beginning of a macro or an include file
        ) - end of a macro or an include file
-       ? - waiting for shell output
+       ? - waiting for shell output.
+Can be preceded with lineno of potential error.

 In addition to these characters, line number are printed when there is a failure or a potential failure.